 Regular, transparent communications via email, phone and video conference calls, and face-to-face meetings (as appropriate) throughout the period of performance are critical to the success of this cooperative agreement.

-All major elements of the program and its content require advance approval by the U.S. Embassy in Singapore, including, but not limited to:
+All major elements of the program and its content require advance approval by U.S. Embassy Singapore, including, but not limited to:

-- Design and content of all collaterals, marketing, publicity, and media products.
+- Design and content of all collaterals, marketing, publicity, and media products; and

-The U.S. Embassy in Singapore may insist on revisions to any aspect of the program not previously approved.
+U.S. Embassy Singapore may require revisions to any aspect of the program not previously approved.
 The Embassy also reserves the right to require changes to previously agreed-upon elements of the program due to circumstances beyond our control.
 Sufficient time shall be allowed for the approval process.

 C. ELIGILIBITY INFORMATION